ctrbl/xv6-riscv/README.md

 ```

 ## Resources
-- Group members: Yuying Wang
-  - Discussed about how to work between user space and kernel space

-- Office hours:
-  - Friday, 09/08/2023: Asked about implementation of uniq and head in user space only with Luke Morreale
-  - Tuesday, 09/12/2023: Asked about specifications of program, readme file, screenshots, and how I should implement both uniq and head in kernel (only call system call in user space)

 - Online resources:
   - How to add a system call in xv6: https://hackmd.io/@MarconiJiang/xv6_analysis?utm_source=preview-mode&utm_medium=rec
   - How to pass a value to a system call in xv6: https://stackoverflow.com/questions/46870509/how-to-pass-a-value-into-system-call-xv6